 Simple English definitions for legal terms

-Read a random definition: partitio
+Read a random definition: do equity

 The doctrine of worthier title is a rule in real estate law that says if someone gives property to their own family members in the future, it's assumed that they really meant to keep the property for themselves.
 This rule has been changed or gotten rid of in most states.